Barbara Chase-Riboud: Visual arts

-At Temple University's Tyler School of Art, Chase studied with Boris Blai and was "instructed in sculpture, painting, graphic design, printmaking, color theory, and restoration."
+At Temple University's Tyler School of Art, she studied with Boris Blai and was "instructed in sculpture, painting, graphic design, printmaking, color theory, and restoration."
 She also studied anatomical drawing at Temple University School of Medicine.

 Chase-Riboud's modern abstract sculptures often combine the durable and rigid metals of bronze and aluminum with softer elements made from silk or other textile material.
 Using the lost wax method, Chase-Riboud carves, bends, folds, and manipulates large sheets of wax prior to casting molds of the handmade designs.
 She then pours the metal to produce the metal-work, which melts the original wax sculpture.
 The finished metal is then combined with material threads, which are manipulated into knots and cords, and often serve as the base for the metal portion of her sculptures, including those of the "Malcolm X Steles".

 In 1955, her woodcut Reba was displayed in the Carnegie Hall Gallery as a part of the exhibit It's All Yours (sponsored by Seventeen magazine).
 This woodcut was subsequently purchased by the Museum of Modern Art.

 The Temple University yearbook Templar published fourteen of her woodcuts in 1956.
 She created her first direct wax-casting sculptures while at the American Academy in Rome in 1957 on a John Hay Whitney fellowship.
 In 1958 Chase began to experiment with bronze sculptures, using lost-wax casting techniques.

 Her first solo exhibition was at the Galleria L'Obelisco at the Spoleto Festival of Two Worlds in Italy in 1957.
 Her first museum exhibition in Europe was held at MOMA Paris in 1961.
 Her first solo gallery exhibition in Paris was at the Galerie Cadran Solaire in 1966.

 Her first public commission was completed in 1960 for the Wheaton Plaza in Wheaton, Maryland.
 This fountain was formed from pressed aluminum and incorporated abstract shapes, sound and light effects to add to the vision of the falling water.

 In the late 1960s, Chase-Riboud began to garner broad attention for her sculpture.
 Nancy Heller describes her work as "startling, ten-foot-tall sculptures that combine powerful cast-bronze abstract shapes with veils of fiber ropes made from silk and wool".

+Chase-Riboud exhibited work at the First World Festival of Black Arts in Dakar, Senegal, in 1966, and she attended the Pan-African Festival in Algiers in 1969.